bfontaine/pykbg/README.md

 This library uses undocumented API endpoints, so it may break at any time.

 ## Notes
-Don’t confuse KBG (Kelbongoo) with [KGB](https://en.wikipedia.org/wiki/KGB).
+Don’t confuse KBG (Kelbongoo) with the [KGB](https://en.wikipedia.org/wiki/KGB).

 The Kelbongoo API refers to stores as “locales”, using the first tree letters in upper-case as a primary key: `BOR` is Borrégo and `BIC` is Bichat, for example.

-Prices are given in €uro cents; you need to divide them by 100 to get the price in €uro: `"consumer_price": 221` means it’s something that costs €2.21.
+Prices are given in euro cents; you need to divide them by 100 to get the price in euro: `"consumer_price": 221` means it’s something that costs €2.21.

 Please throttle your requests to respect Kelbongoo’s servers.